Strengthens thighs; stretches legs, hips and shoulders

 More yoga poses to discover

-Extended triangle (Utthita Trikonasana in Sanskrit) is a beginner yoga pose that belongs to the hip openers and standing categories.
-This asana targets glutes & hip flexors and hamstrings and shoulders and spine and also involves calves and obliques and triceps muscles.
-Extended triangle stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
+Extended Triangle (Utthita Trikonasana in Sanskrit) is a beginner yoga pose that belongs to the hip openers and standing categories.
+This asana targets glutes & hip flexors, hamstrings, shoulders and spine, and also involves calves, obliques and triceps muscles.
+Extended triangle tones reproductive organs, improves digestion; strengthens thighs; stretches legs, hips and shoulders and also relieves stress and anxiety.
 Refer to the illustration and instructions above for how to perform this posture correctly.
-Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory.
+Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
+Finally, shop our best-selling Yoga Cards products!

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.